 - 8.1.1 As part of the pre-course information, centres must advise candidates travelling from overseas or long distances to plan accordingly when booking onto courses; this includes sufficient time to undertake re-tests. - 8.1.2 RCUK is unable to facilitate online re-test assessments for the post-course MCQ. - 8.1.3 Candidates must be made aware that re-tests do not need to be taken on planned course dates but can be offered at any RCUK centre (for the relevant course) at any agreed date/time.
-These must be facilitated in the same way as a standard assessment. - 8.1.4 Where a candidate is offered a re-test (e.g. CASTest, simulation assessment, airway test), this must be offered in full and not terminated early (unless the candidate is failing to progress).
+These must be facilitated in the same way as a standard assessment. - 8.1.4 All primary CASTests, simulation assessments, and airway tests must be offered in full and not terminated unless the candidate fails to progress within a reasonable timeframe (see relevant instructor guidance for specific information). - 8.1.5 All CASTests, simulation assessments, and airways tests must be delivered with appropriate faculty: